-If community earnings are used to make payments on one spouse’s student loans during marriage, is the community entitled to a reimbursement for those payments if the spouses divorce?
+If community earnings are used to make payments on one spouse’s student loans during the marriage, is the community entitled to reimbursement for those payments if the spouse’s divorce?

 What this also means, however, is that the community is not entitled to a reimbursement when the student loan did not substantially enhance the student spouse’s earning capacity or did not substantially benefit the community.